gkimball1/maze-bot/docs/README.md

 - Pathfinding and BFS

 #### Ning Pang
 Hi!
-I'm Ning, a fourth-year EECS major
+I'm Ning, a fourth-year EECS major\
+- Final solutions phase
-- Actuation & execution of the arm during the final solutions phase
+  - Actuation & execution of the arm during the